w3b3d3v/web3task-contracts/README.md

 - Edit Deadline
 - Edit Metadata

+Note that editing sensitive information that might affect the task assignee will not be allowed.

 To manage the Access Control of users, the following methods are implemented:

 - Set Role: Sets the role id for an address as true,